 City guard officers are marked by a blue border on their shields and tunics.
 The Hall of the City Guard is a large stone keep, some three levels tall, which sits very close to the king's castle.

 City arbiters are a special group of city guards who have proven themselves after years of service.
 They are given the authority by the King, to settle conflicts and disputes in a form of street justice.

-The Lion Rampant is the name bestowed upon Strathon's main church.
-His Holiness, Lord Jon Tenral is the Grand Bishop of the Church of Barrinor, the patron deity of Arkalia.
+The Argentum is the name bestowed upon Strathon's main church.
+His Holiness, the Arch Bishop Jon Tenral leads the Church of Barrinor, the patron deity of Arkalia.
 His Holiness is a rather rotund man with a mane of white hair, piercing black eyes and a deep bass voice.
 The Church of Barrinor in Strathon is truly a sight to behold.
 This building stands 70 meters (230 feet) tall (from ground level to the tip of its highest spire).
-Every window is fashioned from stained glassed skillfully crafted and ingeniously positioned such that light is not only colored, but rebounded and folded back upon itself as if to form a rainbow enchanted to dance.
-The walls are fashioned from granite, marble and satin stone by architecture of breathtaking scope.
+It is a magnificent structure of white stone, flying buttresses and vaulted ceilings.
+Its brilliant white stones are washed daily and gleam brightly in the light of the suns.
+Colorful banners drape the outer walls and shining silver spires reach toward the skies.
+Every window is fashioned from stained glassed skillfully crafted and ingeniously positioned to fill the church with rainbow light.
 Every inch of these revered walls is cut and chiseled, endlessly engraved with pictorial landscapes and battle scenes.
 Scripture, prayers and holy glyphs are nestled in amongst the carvings.
 Thousands flock to this marvel to worship and prayer on holy days.

-Although Barrinor is the patron deity of Arkalia, other good deities are worshiped here as well.
+Although Barrinor is the patron deity of Arkalia, most of the other Elder Gods are worshiped here as well.